antoyang/SinGAN/README.md

 # SinGAN for Scalable Image And Video Inpainting

 Extension of SinGAN (https://github.com/tamarott/SinGAN) on Image and Video Inpainting.
+This was my final project for the MVA course "Object Recognition and Computer Vision (teached by Jean Ponce, Ivan Laptev, Cordelia Schmid and Josef Sivic), and I was advised by Thomas Eboli.

 Approach is summarized in the Project Report.
 It aims at being scalable and is mainly based on generalizing the training to damaged images with a loss masked on invalid pixels, then initializing with various schemes the hole and harmonizing it.